Communist Party of Czechoslovakia: Local level

 At local level, KSČ was structured according to what it called "territorial and production principle"; basic party units were organised in work sites and residences where there are at least five KSČ members.
-In enterprises or communities where party membership was more numerous, smaller units functioned under larger city, village or factorywide committees.
+In enterprises or communities where party membership was more numerous, smaller units functioned under larger city-, village- or factory-wide committees.
 Highest authority of the local organisation was, theoretically, the monthly membership meeting, attendance at which was a basic duty of every member.
 Each group selected its own leadership, consisting of a chairman and one or more secretaries.
 It also named delegates to the conference of the next higher unit, be it at municipal (like in case of larger cities) or district level.

 Membership

 Since assuming power in 1948, KSČ had one of the largest per capita membership rolls in the communist world (11 percent of the entire population).
 The membership roll was often alleged by party ideologues to contain a large component of inactive, opportunistic, and "counterrevolutionary" elements.
 These charges were used on two occasions, between 1948 and 1950 and again from 1969 to 1971, as a pretext to conduct massive purges of the membership.
-In the first case, during the great Stalinist purges, nearly 1 million members were removed; in the wake of the Prague Spring and subsequent invasion, about half that number either resigned or were purged from KSČ.
+In the first case, during the great Stalinist purges, nearly one million members were removed; in the wake of the Prague Spring and subsequent invasion, about half that number either resigned or were purged from KSČ.

 Purges following the 1968 invasion hit especially the Czechs, the youth and the blue-collar workers, as well as the intelligentsia within the party membership.
 By the end of 1970, KSČ had lost approx. 27.8% of its members compared to January 1968 figures as a result of forced removal or voluntary resignation.
-Despite this attrition, a membership of "almost 1,200,000" was claimed in the spring of 1971 for a country with an estimated population of approx. 14.5 million — still one of the highest Communist party membership rates in the world on a percentage basis at that time.
+Despite this attrition, a membership of "almost 1,200,000" was claimed in the spring of 1971 for a country with an estimated population of approx. 14.5 million – still one of the highest Communist party membership rates in the world on a percentage basis at that time.
 Owing to this membership decline, accelerated recruitment efforts were targeted at youth and factory workers for the rest of the 1970s.